HeardLibrary/linked-data/vanderbot/README.md

 ## Abbreviated time values

-Time values can be abbreviated when entered in the CSV.
+Time values MAY be abbreviated when entered in the CSV.
 VanderBot will convert times that conform to certain patterns into the format required by the Wikibase model.
 Here are the acceptable abbreviated formats:

 | character pattern | example    | precision | Wikibase precision integer |
 | ----------------- | -------    | --------- | -------------------------- |